At a glance

 Once you understand a homework challenge, it’s easier to find solutions.

 Most kids struggle with homework from time to time.
-But some kids struggle more than others.
-Understanding the challenges kids face can help you defuse homework battles before they start.
+But kids who learn and think differently may struggle more than others.
+Understanding the homework challenges your child faces can help you reduce stress and avoid battles.

-Here are some common homework challenges, along with homework strategies and tips to help.
+Here are some common homework challenges and tips to help.